rajeshsharmadl/tutorials/Task Management/DevOps/README.md

 - Bug - It is a wrong implementation or incorrect piece of code.
 - Task - It is the smallest unit of work needed to be done for accomplishment of work item.
 - Test Case - Test cases are used by QA for proper testing of the product.
-- Issue - It is any thing which is needed in the product but is not part of standard work flow and can not be clubbed with work items.
+- Issue - It is any thing which is needed in the product but is not part of standard work flow and can not be clubbed with other work items.

-### Scrum Process
+#### Scrum Process

 **Work Flow in Scrum process**
-New => Active => Resolved => Closed
+New => Approved => Committed => Done

 **Work items in Scrum process**

 - Epic - It contains major work items needed in the product.
 It represents a business initiative.
 It is considered inside a portfolio backlog.
 - Feature - These are the shippable component of a software.
 These are enhancements needed in the product to improve user experience.
 An epic may contain multiple features.
-- User Story - These are the user requirements.
-A user story is the actual requirement/implementation of a feature requirement.
+- Product Backlog Item - These are the user requirements.
+A product backlog item is the actual requirement/implementation of a feature requirement.
 - Bug - It is a wrong implementation or incorrect piece of code.
 - Task - It is the smallest unit of work needed to be done for accomplishment of work item.
 - Test Case - Test cases are used by QA for proper testing of the product.
-- Issue - It is any thing which is needed in the product but is not part of standard work flow and can not be clubbed with work items.
+- Impediment - It is any thing which is needed in the product but is not part of standard work flow and can not be clubbed with work items.

-### CMMI Process (Capability Maturity Model Integration)
+#### CMMI Process (Capability Maturity Model Integration)

 **Work flow in CMMI process**
-Proposed (items to work on) => Active (when work started) => Resolved (when task is complete)
+Proposed => Active => Resolved => Closed

 **Work items in CMMI process**

+- Epic - It contains major work items needed in the product.
+It represents a business initiative.
+It is considered inside a portfolio backlog.
+- Feature - These are the shippable component of a software.
+These are enhancements needed in the product to improve user experience.
+An epic may contain multiple features.
+- Requirement - These are the user requirements.
+A requirement is the actual implementation of a feature required.
+- Bug - It is a wrong implementation or incorrect piece of code.
+- Task - It is the smallest unit of work needed to be done for accomplishment of work item.
+- Test Case - Test cases are used by QA for proper testing of the product.
+- Issue - It is any thing which is needed in the product but is not part of standard work flow and can not be clubbed with work items.
+- Change Request - It comes after a work is complete and is valid but needs to impelement something else.
+- Review - This is a request for review of an option pre/post completion.
+- Risk - It is a risk assessment point regarding implementation of an option or feature required.

+**Inherited Process**

+We can also create custom process type from existing four types (Basic, Agile, Scrum or CMMI).
+As we can not change things in default process types, custom process types enable us to do that.
+Inherited process can be created inside Organization Settings -> Boards -> Process.
+Hover on an existing process and select 'Create inherited process' option from context menu for the process (3 dots on the process entry).

+**Custom work items**
+Each work process some work item types but we can not create custom work item types inside pre-defined work processes.
+To create custom work item type, we first need to create an inherited work process and inside that, we get the option to create new work item type.

-#### Fields/Properties of a work item with Basic process
+#### Fields/Properties of a work item (shared or exclusive)

 - Title - Test containing 255 characters or less.
-It can be modified later
+It can be modified later.
 - AssignedTo - Team members are assigned the work items so that the development progress can be tracked by all the team members including the assignee.
 If there is a change/bug/query related to work item completed, allowed members can add the change/bug/query in the work item and change the status so that assigned member can resolve the issue which he can track by using the kanban board
 - State - Represents the current state of work item i.e. ToDo, Doing or Done
 - Reason - Reason is needed which changing the work item state